- Religion and Philosophy»

 The Worship of Mary

-If you clicked on that link where I mentioned pagan symbolism, you should start seeing the pattern with the worship or veneration of Mary being related to the worship of Ishtar, the mother/wife of Nimrod, king of Babel.
+If you clicked on that link from earlier, you should start seeing the pattern with the worship or veneration of Mary being related to the worship of Ishtar, the mother/wife of Nimrod, king of Babel.
 Now I understand that not all Roman Catholics worship Mary.
 But to venerate her in such a way is immoral.
 St. Bernard stated that she was crowned "Queen of Heaven" by the Most High, and that she currently sits upon a throne in Heaven making intercession for believers.

 The scripture teaches otherwise.
 Mary was a sinner just like the rest of us.
 She said herself that she needed a Savior (Luke 147).
 She also did not remain a virgin forever as we are taught.
 Even after the birth of Mashiach she had other children (Mt.
 13:55; Gal.
 1:19; Psa.
 69:8).
 She is not the mediator between the Most High and his followers.
 In Acts 1:14 she is praying WITH the disciples, not being prayed to BY the disciples.
 If you truly love and respect this woman then treat her for what she is; just a woman.